 Handling client and insurer money

-All information provided by our clients is treated as confidential and is only disclosed in the normal course of us negotiating, arranging and administering your insurance, together with Hayes Parsons.
-This may include sharing information with Hayes Parsons, and with your insurer and including their service providers such as claims loss adjusters, and with our service providers who manage our information recording, protection and data security.
+All information provided by our clients is treated as confidential and is only disclosed in the normal course of us negotiating, arranging and administering your insurance.
+This may include disclosing information to our panel of insurers and insurance providers and could include their service providers such as claims loss adjusters, and to our service providers who manage our information recording, protection and data security.

 We will not release your information to any other third parties without your consent, with a few exceptions for example where requested by court, a regulatory body, or for information already in the public domain.

 We comply with the requirements of the General Data Protection Regulations (GDPR) from 25 May 2018 on under reference Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and repealing Directive 95/46/EC (General Data Protection Regulation) OJ L 119/1, 4.5.2016.

 We will normally deal with requests for alterations on the day your instructions are received, or the next working day if a weekend or public holiday.
 Sometimes changes cannot be processed without obtaining additional information.
 If additional information is required we will contact you as quickly as possible.
 We will confirm changes to your policy, once agreed, in writing.
 We will also advise you of any extra premiums you must pay or premiums we must return to you.